SparksNetwork/sparks-frontend/src/pages/ResetPassword/func-specs/reset-password.md

 # Pending issues
 - english version of feedback messages for the `resetPasswordFeedback`.
 - visual design
+  - layout
+  - behaviours :
+    - error feedback to user
-- design : when navigating to another page (in case of unrecoverable error), ok to do message + delay + navigation?
+    - when navigating to another page (in case of unrecoverable error), ok to do message + delay + navigation?
+- `postLogIn` route to specify
 - TECHNICAL : firebase repository has to be configured (email template and email link format)